OpenNebula/docs/source/marketplace/appliances/marketapps.rst

     ID: 448
     ID: 449

-.. important:: If a running VM has not TEMPLATE_ID attribute, it can not be imported into the marketplace.
+.. important:: If a running VM doesn't have the ``TEMPLATE_ID`` attribute set, it cannot be imported into the marketplace.

 .. note:: NICs are marked as auto, so they can work when the Marketplace Application is exported to a OpenNebula cloud.
 If you have NIC_ALIAS in the template, NICs are **not** marked as auto, you need to select the network when you instantiate it.